BrevinB/ScriptureAI-Legal/privacy-policy.md

-# Privacy Policy

-**Effective Date:** 08/30/2025

-## 1. Introduction
-Welcome to **ScriptureAI**.
-We respect your privacy and are committed to protecting it through this Privacy Policy.
-This document explains how we collect, use, disclose, and safeguard your information when you visit our website hosted via GitHub Pages.

-By using our website, you consent to the terms outlined here.
-If you disagree with any part of this policy, please discontinue use of the site.

-## 2. Information We Collect
-We do not actively collect personal information unless you voluntarily provide it.
-Potential information collected may include:

-- **Email Address:** If you contact us or subscribe to updates.
-- **Usage Data:** Automatically collected data such as browser type, IP address, pages visited, and access times.

-## 3. Use of Your Information
-We may use collected information for purposes including:

-- Providing, operating, and maintaining our website.
-- Improving, personalizing, and expanding our website.
-- Communicating with you, including for customer service or updates.
-- Detecting and preventing fraud or security issues.

-## 4. Cookies and Tracking Technologies
-Our site may use cookies or similar technologies to enhance user experience.
-You can set your browser to refuse cookies, but this may affect functionality.

-## 5. Third-Party Services
-We may use third-party services (e.g., GitHub, analytics providers) that collect information according to their own policies.
-We do not control third-party privacy practices and encourage you to review their policies.

-## 6. Data Security
-We implement reasonable measures to protect your information.
-However, no method of transmission over the internet is 100% secure, and we cannot guarantee absolute security.

-## 7. Children’s Privacy
-Our site is not intended for children under 13.
-We do not knowingly collect personal information from children under 13.
-If we learn we have collected such information, we will take steps to delete it promptly.

-## 8. Changes to This Privacy Policy
-We may update this Privacy Policy from time to time.
-Changes are effective when posted on this page with a revised effective date.

-## 9. Contact Us
-For questions or concerns about this Privacy Policy, contact us at **hello@scriptureai.app**.
+# Privacy Policy for ScriptureAI

+**Effective Date:** September 09, 2025

+## Overview

+ScriptureAI is designed with privacy in mind.
+We are committed to protecting your personal information and being transparent about our data practices.

+## Information We Collect

+### Data You Provide
+- **Chat Messages**: Your biblical questions and conversations are stored locally on your device and, if you choose, synced via iCloud
+- **Settings Preferences**: Bible translation preferences and app settings

+### Technical Data
+- **Device Information**: Basic device information required for app functionality
+- **Usage Analytics**: We do not collect usage analytics or tracking data

+## How We Use Your Information

+- **Primary Purpose**: To provide AI-powered biblical insights and maintain your conversation history
+- **iCloud Sync**: If enabled, your chat data is synced securely through Apple's iCloud service
+- **Local Storage**: All data can be stored locally without cloud services if preferred

+## Data Sharing and Third Parties

+### OpenAI Integration
+- Your questions are sent to OpenAI's GPT models to generate biblical insights
+- OpenAI's privacy policy applies to data processed by their services
+- We do not share your personal information beyond what's necessary for AI processing

+### No Advertising or Tracking
+- We do not use your data for advertising purposes
+- We do not sell or share your personal information with third parties
+- We do not implement user tracking or analytics

+## Data Storage and Security

+### Local Storage
+- Chat history is stored securely on your device
+- You can delete all data through the app's settings

+### iCloud Storage (Optional)
+- Uses Apple's secure iCloud infrastructure
+- Data is encrypted in transit and at rest
+- You control whether to enable iCloud sync

+## Your Rights and Controls

+### Data Management
+- **View Data**: Access all your chat history through the app
+- **Delete Data**: Clear individual chats or all data through settings
+- **Export Control**: Choose between local-only or iCloud sync storage

+### Account Control
+- No account registration required
+- Full control over your data storage preferences

+## Children's Privacy

+ScriptureAI does not knowingly collect personal information from children under 13.
+The app is designed for general biblical study and is suitable for all ages when used with appropriate supervision.

+## Changes to This Policy

+We may update this privacy policy from time to time.
+We will notify users of significant changes through the app or other appropriate means.

+## Contact Information

+For questions about this privacy policy or your data, please contact us through the app's support channels.

+## Apple App Store Compliance

+This app complies with Apple's App Store privacy requirements and guidelines.
+Your data practices align with Apple's privacy standards and user expectations.

+---

+**Note**: This privacy policy is designed for transparency and compliance with app store requirements.
+ScriptureAI prioritizes user privacy and data security in all its operations.